Home » Symptoms » Dog Symptoms A-Z » Purulent Ocular Discharge

 If necessary, the veterinarian will also examine the anatomical structure of the eye to determine whether there are anatomical peculiarities such as entropion (inward rolling of the eyelid) or ectropion (outward rolling of the eyelid) that may promote the discharge.

 Until the veterinary examination, the pet owner can take some measures to increase the dog’s comfort.
-Regularly cleaning the eye with a sterile saline solution can help to remove the discharge and soothe the eye.
-A clean, soft cloth should be used to avoid additional irritation of the eye.
+Regularly cleaning the eye with a sterile saline solution can help remove the discharge and soothe the eye.
+A clean, soft cloth should be used to avoid further irritating the eye.

-It is important to prevent the dog from rubbing its eyes, as this can make the situation worse.
-A protective collar or Elizabethan collar can be useful to prevent the dog from getting to the eyes with its paws or other objects.
+It is important to prevent the dog from rubbing its eyes, as this can worsen the situation.
+A protective collar or cone can be useful to stop the dog from reaching its eyes with its paws or other objects.

 Outlook on current research